 It is worth emphasizing the important role that volunteers and advocates will play in improving conditions for bicyclists in Yakima.
-The City can set the course via policies and infrastructure improvements, but the actual conditions can only be impacted by the actions of all citizens both in daily conduct and organized group actions.
+The City can set the course via policies and infrastructure improvements, but the actions of all citizens both in daily conduct and organized group actions have the power to make bicycling in Yakima enjoyable, safe, and comfortable for a wider range of users.
 Fortunately, there are groups, clubs and individuals dedicated to improving bicycling conditions in Yakima.
 A number of agencies and organizations could potentially play an active role in encouragement and education efforts, including but not limited to the Yakima Valley Conference of Governments, Yakima Police Department, Washington State Department of Transportation, Yakima Health District, Washington Bikes, Yakima Greenway Foundation, Yakima Parks and Recreation, Yakima Bikes and Walks, and bike shops.
 The combined efforts of the City and its partners will help to establish and sustain a healthy bike culture.